ibexa/documentation-developer/docs/api/rest_api_guide.md

 ## Installation

 No special preparations are necessary to use the REST API.
 As long as your eZ Platform is correctly configured, the REST API is available on your site using the URI `/api/ezp/v2/`.
-If you have installed eZ Platform in a subfolder, prepend the path with this subfolder: http://example.com/**su****b/folder/ezpublish**/api/ezp/v2/.
+If you have installed eZ Platform in a subfolder, prepend the path with this subfolder: http://example.com/**sub/folder/ezpublish**/api/ezp/v2/.

+!!! note
 Please note that the `/api/ezp/v2` prefix will be used in all REST hrefs, but not in URIs.

 ## Configuration